silx-kit/silx-training/silx/io/index.rst

 Exercises
 =========

-Based on this phase contrast acquisition data, here is few exercises.
+Based on this phase contrast acquisition data, here are a few exercises.

 You can find it as notebook, or as Python files.